BHaftner/tsuki/README.md

 **Forewarning**: This application was primarily built and tested on a Linux machine, making Linux the easiest environment for setup.
 I have also performed some testing and refinement for Windows, so it should work there as well.
 However, I do not have a macOS environment to test on, so I cannot guarantee the success of the installation steps for macOS.

+There are statically linked releases for Windows and Linux.
+This is easiest setup if you have no interest in the codebase or anything!!!

 ### Prerequisites

 You'll need to install **CMake**.